Dodsworth (1936): William Wyler’s Masterful Marital Melodrama, Starring Oscar Nominated Walter Huston

 “I want much more than a trip out of this, Sam,” Fran Dodsworth (Ruth Chatterton) tells her husband on the eve of their first journey to Europe.
 “I want a new life, all over from the very beginning.”

 But Fran doesn’t learn from her mistakes or failures.
-Rather selfishly but ultimately stupidly, she asks Sam for a divorce so that she can marry baron Kurt von Obersdorf (Gregory Gaye), who turns out to be a young and weak mama boy.
+Rather selfishly but ultimately stupidly, she asks Sam for a divorce so that she can marry baron Kurt von Obersdorf (Gregory Gaye), a young, weak mama boy.

 A subtle marital drama for mature viewers, “Dodsworth” makes a statement about the “Ugly American Abroad.”
 Edith observes that people travel to get away from themselves, but Fran ultimately learns the lesson of all unhappy travelers: her miserable self follows her wherever she goes.